 To tell the truth, that is why I am able to be here today.
 Without the support of the teachers and students in my grade, I would not be behind this podium.
 This school has given me the confidence to see that my learning difference is just that—a difference, not a defect.

 MCDS helped me with my differences, but the truth is this school helps all of us appreciate and make the most of our unique personalities with all of our differences.
 The Middle School truly honored and fostered a wide variety of individuals.
 And ultimately, what could be more compassionate than that?

-Dylan is now a junior in high school.
-At 17, he reflects on the qualities of MCDS that helped him succeed:
+Dylan is now a college graduate.
+Below he reflects on the qualities of MCDS that helped him succeed:

 Marin Country Day School is an academically rigorous K-8 independent school in Marin County.
 It does not specialize in language-based learning differences.
 My journey to understand and appreciate my own unique learning style took place within a school that was just learning how to teach children like me.
 Everyone learned a lot along the way.

 Today it has a talented department of learning specialists supporting students who need academic remediation and/or accommodations.
 Although I didn’t benefit from many of the advantages that current students enjoy, I believe it was the school's core values of respect, responsibility, and compassion that created the supportive environment which allowed me to stay confident and accept my learning differences—even when I could see no one else at school like me.